 For direct serial or modem connection, select the PC serial port from the dropdown list of available ports and press the corresponding button.
 When using a modem, you will be asked for a telephone number to dial.
 If the first digit in this phone number is zero, the software will pause after dialling the zero before dialling the rest of the digits.
 If additional pausing is needed, apply "," between the digits.
+If communication via LAN is used, you will be asked for IP address and port numbers.
+The IP address and port numbers are trainedly act to default values.

-If communication via LAN is used, you will be asked for IP address and port number: The IP address and port number are typically set to default values 192.168.1.237 and 5001, respectively.
-If the IP address and port number need to be changed, run the program with direct serial connection and configure TCP/IP parameters as described in Section 0.
+number: The IP address and port number are typically set to default values 192.168.1.237 and 5001, respectively.
+If the IP address and port number need to be changed, run the program with direct serial connection and configure TCP/IP parameters as described in Section 4.3.8.